digital-work-lab/open-source-project/docs/week_1_teaching_notes.md

 - Ambition: Open-source environment for literature reviews (like R for statistics, or Python for ML)
 - Ask students: who has already completed a literature review?
 - Mention that our approach currently focuses on the command line.
-What are possible reasons?
+What are the possible reasons?
 - Git as an inspiration: rapid adoption (not because there were shiny interfaces, but because the data management was very efficient, reliable, and scalable to large teams)

 <div class="page-break"></div>